Similar packages

 Special precautions to be taken by the person administering the veterinary medicinal product to animals

-Avoid skin and eye contact with the product.
-In case of skin and eye contact wash the exposed area thoroughly with clean water.
-If an eye irritation persists, seek medical advice.
+In case of accidental spillage onto skin or eye contact wash the exposed area thoroughly with clean water.
+If an eye irritation persists, seek medical advice immediately and show the package leaflet or the label to the physician.
+Wash hands after use.

 Not applicable.

-4.8 Interaction with other medicinal products and other forms of interaction
+3.8 Interaction with other medicinal products and other forms of interaction

 None known.

-For oral use in calves after feeding.
+In calves after feeding.

-The dosage is: 100 µg of halofuginone base / kg bw / once a day for 7 consecutive days, i.e. 4 ml of the product / 20 kg bw / once a day for 7 consecutive days.
+The dosage is: 100 µg of halofuginone base / kg bw / once a day for 7 consecutive days, i.e. 4 ml of the veterinary medicinal product / 20 kg bw / once a day for 7 consecutive days.

-For smaller or higher weights, a precise calculation should be performed (4 ml/20 kg).
 To ensure a correct dosage, the use of either the metering pump included or any appropriate device for oral administration is necessary.
+The use of suitably calibrated measuring equipment is recommended.
 In case of using the metering pump included, it should not be used upside down, and has to be proceed as follows:

 1) Screw the metering pump on the bottle.